 This gas can be used for heating, electricity and many other purposes.
 A combustion engine or gas turbine is used to produce electricity and heat from the biogas.

 The biogas can also be refined into biomethane, which can be fed into the natural gas grid.

 Process Engineering has been entrusted with a variety of projects for these types of facilities.
 Below is listed a small selection of the projects, we have worked on.

 - Design and engineering of an NH3 and CO2 stripping absorber for a biogas facility

-- Design of manure separation plant
+- Design of a slurry separation plant

-Contact us for further information.
+Please contact us for further information.